t: 020 8459 2530

 • Payments for bills – utilities, communication services, TV licence, council tax and green deal or other energy efficiency charges.

-You can view a schedule of fees here.
+You can view a schedule of tenant fees here.

 Fees applying to all pre-existing tenancies entered before 1st June 2019